Noeasy

-Noeasy is the second studio album to be recorded by South Korean boy group Stray Kids.
+Noeasy is the second studio album by South Korean boy group Stray Kids.
 It was released on August 23, 2021, through JYP Entertainment, nine months after its predecessor the Japanese-language extended play (EP) All In (2020), and eleven months after the Korean reissue In Life (2020).
 The album's title is a wordplay on "noisy" and "no easy", and conveys the idea of the group making a loud impact on the world with their music.